MarekLorenz/scenario-modification-framework/README.md

 Prepare the modification with `python scripts/prepare_simulation.py`.

 ### Step 4:
-Run the modification with `python scripts/simulation/run_evaluation.py`
+Run the modification with `python scripts/simulation/run_evaluation.py`.
+There in the main file output directory for the modified scenarios and number of iterations can be specified in the main method.

 ## Implementation